2BrightSparks

 A script is a small program that enables you to customize and control your backup jobs.
 For example, you can write a script to copy, rename or delete a specific file, customize the user interface or change the profile settings.
 SyncBackPro’s scripting is like the macro support in Microsoft Office, JavaScript in web pages or plug-ins in other software.

-You can use any simple text editor to create your scripts, e.g. Notepad.
-SyncBackPro 32-bit and 64-bit versions can use scripts written in the Basic or Pascal languages.
-However, VBScript can only be used with the 32-bit version of SyncBackPro (due to limitations in Windows).
-The Basic language script syntax is like VBScript and the Pascal language script syntax is similar to Delphi.
-When creating a script file, you need to use the .pas filename extension for Pascal, .bas for Basic and .vbs for VBScript.
+With SyncBackPro V11, you can use the built-in script editor to create and edit your scripts.
+SyncBackPro can use scripts written in the Basic or Pascal script languages.
+The Basic script language syntax is like VBScript and the Pascal script language syntax is similar to Delphi.
+When creating a script file, you need to use the .pas filename extension for Pascal and .bas for Basic.

 Scripting is only supported in SyncBackPro.
 It is not available in SyncBackSE and SyncBackFree.